petr-kus/pytest-in-robotframework/README.md

 At present, this code serves as a proof of concept but is alrady usable.

-PyTest's console logs are captured as informational messages in Robot Framework logs.
-If any test in PyTest fails, the entire keyword in Robot Framework fails.
+Pytest's console logs are captured as informational messages in Robot Framework logs.
+If any test in pytest fails, the entire keyword in Robot Framework fails.

 It works with functions and methods too, as long as they follow the naming conventions required by pytest.